HR Support in Education Level 3

 Eligibility criteria

 It is a requirement to provide evidence of GCSE English and maths (minimum Grade 9/C) or equivalent.
-If applicants are unable to provide evidence, they will be required to achieve Functional Skills Level 2 in these subjects and are supported in completing these alongside their apprenticeship.
+If applicants are unable to provide evidence, they may be required by their employer to achieve Functional Skills Level 2 in these subjects and are supported in completing these alongside their apprenticeship.

 Support during the apprenticeship